pglen/comlin64/README.md

     *   Fast recovery by replicating the original jump drive.
     *   To allow low cost PC deployment without moving parts like hard drive and / or CD rom.
-Examples include low cost (student) laptop, home automation, video security, industrial controls, rugged system(s) for law enforcement / military.
+Examples include low cost (student) laptop, home automation, video security, industrial controls, cash registers, rugged system(s) suitable for law enforcement / military.
-    *   Built in, eazy to use optional security by encryption.
+    *   Built in, easy to use optional security by encryption.
      ________________________________________________________________

 System requirements:

     ComLin64 Linux will work on most 64 bit PC platforms.
-With more than 3000 drivers  available, ComLin64  covers almost all possible  platform combinations.
+With more than 5000 drivers available, ComLin64  covers almost all possible  platform combinations.

-Recommended Minimum System requirements:
+Recommended (minimum) system requirements:

     While ComLin64 Linux will work on the most basic hardware.
-For responsive operation we recommend at least 2 Gig of RAM, 1.6 GHz processor (or faster) and a 16/32 Gig USB drive (also called Jump Drive, a Thumb Drive or a Flash Drive).
+For responsive operation we recommend at least 2 Gig of RAM (or more), 1.6 GHz processor (or faster) and a 16/32 Gig (or larger) USB drive.
+        (also called Jump Drive, a Thumb Drive or a Flash Drive).
+    Tested: 1 Gig of Ram, 1.2 GHz CPU, 16 Gig Jump drive -- works OK

+The ComLin64 .ISO should boot and be usable immidiately.

 ComLin64 System Creation requirements:

+    This is of course if you opted for the source creation.

     1.)
 A host Linux system to create the jump drive with. (we used Ubuntu 22.x) Alternatively, one can create a new ComLin64 system from a ComLin64